ottawadeveloper/drupal_toolkit/DEVS.md

 These notes are geared towards people who will be working on this toolkit or providing third-party plug-ins for it.

+### Key Documentation Note

+In several places throughout DTK (events, options, string translations, configuration, etc), constants have been used instead of raw strings.
+These constants have then been documented into certain defgroups.
+This pattern should be continued whenever you work directly with DTK, as it keeps the documentation on key strings up to date.
+Never use a raw string unless you are sure you know what you are doing.

 ### Dependency Injection

 In order to properly support the plug-in system, the toolkit extensively